robolyst/osquant/content/papers/fast-guassian-kernel-fit-for-support-vector-regression/index.md

 Support vector regression models are part of a branch of models called support vector machines (SVM) [^Vapnik1998] [^Burges1998] [^Smola2004].
 SVMs have been used for a wide variety of problems such as pattern recognition [^Wang2007], face recognition [^Phillips1998] [^Li2001], time series prediction [^Kim2003], image classification [^Chapelle1999a], system control [^Hong2015], and function approximation [^Vapnik1996].

 Support vector regression is a powerful model because each input vector may be transformed into an extremely high number of dimensions.
 This transformation is rarely computationally efficient.
 However, the model's equations can be rearranged so that each transformed vector is paired with another in a dot product, like so: \\(\varphi(\mathbf{x}_i)^T\varphi(\mathbf{x}_j)\\).
-This dot product is usually defined with a very simple kernel function.
+This dot product is usually defined with a simple kernel function.
 The most common one is the Gaussian kernel:

 $$
 \begin{align}